paulz/swizzleCfunction/README.md

 }];
 ```

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project tests, clone the repo, and run `pod install` from the Example directory first.

 ## Installation